Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Introduction

 These complicating factors make the power system line upgrade problem intractable to solve in general.
 Existing methods therefore take steps to simplify the problem in various ways.
 In terms of objective, most existing work minimizes upgrade or upgrade plus operation cost for a given scenario~\cite{Rider2007,Ramirez-Rosado1998}.
 One line of research then approximates the more accurate AC model by a computationally tractable DC model consisting of linear equations~\cite{Macedo2016}.
 The resulting mixed-integer linear problem, while still NP-hard, can usually be solved in a reasonable amount of time with state-of-the-art optimization solvers.
 The caveat in this approach is that the result is not guaranteed to be a viable solution to the full AC model of the system, let alone practically deployable.
 A related approach uses convex relaxations of the power flow equations, such as the ones presented in~\cite{Low2014a,Gan2014}, to create formulations that share the same caveat, but provide the added benefit of a lower bound on the number of line upgrades required~\cite{Jabr2013}.
 A different approach is to apply heuristic methods for finding reasonable solutions to the problem~\cite{Ramirez-Rosado1998,Koutsoukis}.
 It has been shown that these methods find reasonably good solutions to practical problems, but they do not provide any lower bounds on the objective value.

 The method presented in this paper combines the lower-bounding and heuristic methods by means of a Branch-and-Bound procedure.
 This procedure is then extended with constraint generation and a distributed optimization based on the Benders decomposition.
 The result is an algorithm that can both find practically deployable solutions to the line upgrade problem in reasonable computation times as well as certified globally optimal solutions if it is run to termination.
+The use of the Benders decomposition algorithm for solving relaxations enables the method to trivially be able to make use of a number of parallel computing agents up to the number of scenarios considered in the optimization.
+Since the most computationally demanding parts of the algorithm can be run in parallel this way, computation times are almost linearly improved by the addition of more parallel agents.

+This scalability in the number of scenarios is a big step towards practical applicability of sampling-based methods~\cite{Esfahani2015,Campi2018,Calafiore2006} for power system planning problems.